amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * Note: The FRE also functions as a de facto set of model rules that have been adopted in a majority of states, thus most states trials are governed by evidence rules very similar to the FRE
   * Non-trial criminal proceedings (e.g., grand jury, discovery, sentencing or probation hearings, issuance of warrants)
     * Exception: the rules in the FRE relating to Privilege apply here as well
-  * Court’s determination of a preliminary question of fact (e.g., admissability/competency of evidence and witnesses)
+  * Court’s deciding on a preliminary question of fact (e.g., admissability/competency of evidence and witnesses)
     * Exception: the rules in the FRE relating to Privilege also continue to apply here

 * In federal diversity cases, Fed courts generally apply the FRE in deciding/resolving evidentiary issues that arise during trial

+* Ruling on evidence under FRE (103)
+  * Court required to prevent inadmissible evidence from reaching jury to the extent practical
+  * Party can only claim error (i.e., appeal) in court's ruling to admit/exclude evidence if it affects substantial right of party AND:
+    * If ruling was to admit, party must have made a timely objection/motion to strike and stated specific grounds for doing so
+    * If ruling was on exclusion, offer of proof (explanation why evidence is relevant, admissible) must have been made
+      * Once court rules definitively, don't need to renew objection/offer of proof in order to preserve appeal
+      * Exception: error affecting substantial right is plain obvious, can appeal even if no objection at the time

 ---